mhsnar/mhsnar.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome!

-I'm **Dina**, a passionate researcher and Ph.D. student in Mechanical Engineering at the University of Rochester.
-My academic journey is deeply rooted in the exploration of turbulence, nonlinear dynamics, and the intricate scale interactions within fluid mechanics.
+I'm **Dina**, a researcher and Ph.D. student in Mechanical Engineering at the University of Rochester.
+My academic journey is rooted in the exploration of turbulence, nonlinear dynamics, and the intricate scale interactions within fluid mechanics.

-Here, you'll find a comprehensive overview of my professional and academic endeavors.
+Here, you'll find an overview of my professional and academic endeavors.
 This includes my ongoing research projects, publications, academic courses, and personal insights.

 ## Latest News and Updates: